YizYah/neo-forte/README.md

 )
 ```

-It returns an array of objects.
-Simply have your query return the exact properties or values that you need, and they will appear as fields in the objects.
+`run` returns an array of objects.
+Simply have your query return specific needed fields or values, and they will appear as keys within the objects of the array.

-> **_NOTE_** For best results, have your query return specific needed fields or values rather than nodes.
-You can also return nodes, which will be stored as objects.
-But to get to their fields, you'll need to access their `properties`.
+> **_NOTE_** For best results, do not return simple nodes.
+It is not a problem, they will be stored as jsons.
+But to get to their fields, you'll then need to access their `properties`.

 If your query fails to execute, you will receive a clear error message, indicating the specific query and parameters that failed, and what the error was.
 For instance: